nileshjawarkar/obsidian/Kubernetes/9 - Service.md

 - LoadBalancer service is an extension of NodePort service.
 NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.
 -   By default kubernetes didn't provide load balancer, it mostly depends on cloud providers (like AWS, GCP.. etc.) to provide there own implementation.
 - If load balance implementation not provided, this type of service behaves as NodePort service.
 - On local kubernetes installations, we need to install and configure LB.
 Generally  on private/local installations, metallb is used as the loadbalancer.
-Please check following [link](obsidian://open?vault=Study&file=Kubernetes%2F2%20-%20Installation%20%3D%20microk8s) to configure it.
+Please check section _Installation = microk8s_ to configure it.

 **Use cases**
 - When you are using a cloud provider to host your Kubernetes cluster.